Robust Hamiltonicity in families of Dirac graphs: The vortex and the absorber

 \section{The vortex and the absorber}

 In this section, we first define the vortex and the absorber used for the proof of \Cref{thm:main_spread}.
-We then prove, in \Cref{lem:vortex}, that we can sample them from an $O(1/n^2)$-spread probability measure.
+We then prove, in \Cref{lem:vortex}, that we can sample them from an appropriate spread probability measure.
+In the following, we often abuse notation by denoting both the vertex set and color set by $[n]$.